ipython/ipython/doc/source/ipython.rst

     * The TAB key.
 TAB-completion, especially for attributes, is a convenient way to explore the structure of any object you're dealing with.
-Simply type object_name.<TAB> and a list of the object's attributes will be printed (see sec.
-6.5
-      <node6.html#sec:readline> for more).
-Tab completion also works on
-      file and directory names, which combined with IPython's alias system allows you to do from within IPython many of the things you normally would need the system shell for.
+Simply type object_name.<TAB> and a list of the object's attributes will be printed (see readline_ for more).
+Tab completion also works on file and directory names, which combined with IPython's alias system allows you to do from within IPython many of the things you normally would need the system shell for.